 - 1.10 10.
 Keep your tor browser updated

 - 1.11 11.
 Create a new tor identity

 - 1.12 12.
 Never unmask yourself!

 That’s the first and foremost rule to stay anonymous on tor.
 Do not share your name, nickname, your age, country, place social media information, gaming ID, or anything that is associated with you directly or indirectly.

-Many websites on tor, clear net websites and onion websites ask you sign up in order to use their services.
-Either leave the website or use fake identity if it’s important to you browse the website.
+Many websites on tor, clear net websites, and onion websites ask you to sign up in order to use their services.
+Either leave the website or use a fake identity if it’s important to you to browse the website.

-Websites on tor web generally don’t ask for email; if they do, use temporary email or end to end encrypted email addresses.
-Here is the list of best end to end encrypted email service providers.
+Websites on tor web generally don’t ask for email; if they do, use temporary email or end-to-end encrypted email addresses.
+Here is the list of the best end-to-end encrypted email service providers.

 Do not use the same name, nickname, or password on tor browser as you use on social media (Snapchat, Facebook, Instagram, etc).

 While most social media websites don’t care much about your data, for example, Facebook, it’s very easy for anyone to track you back.
 Most social media websites use your data to show you lots of ads and they are ready to share your data with law enforcement agencies anytime.